Avninder99/Avninder99/README.md

 - 🤔 I’m looking for help with Data Structure and Algorithms
 - 👯 I’m looking to collaborate on Web Projects/Repositories
 - 💬 Ask me about Web Development
-- ⚡ Fun fact: Patience is the key to success in programming
 - 📫 How to reach me: avninderpreet99@gmail.com

 <h3 align="left">Languages and Tools:</h3>